 Symptoms of postnasal drip can vary in intensity, frequency, and duration among individuals.
 Symptoms can be minimal and include mild congestion of the nose or sinuses, a feeling of mucus or tickling in the back of the throat, clearing the throat, and a frequent need to spit.

-Symptoms can also be more severe and include sore throat, coughing or snorting to clear the ...more symptoms »
+Symptoms can also be more severe and include sore throat, coughing or snorting ...more symptoms »

 Postnasal drip: Treatments